 "And my wife can block powers that affect the mind," Edward added.

 "Good, since everything is out in the open, shall we start?"
 Matt didn't wait for an answer.
-Instead, he walked in front of the crowd which had quieted down some since that bit of information was revealed.
+Instead, he walked in front of the crowd which had quieted down.

 "I know some of you are patrolling tonight, and I thought it might be helpful to know what you're facing."
 Matt looked toward the bushes.
 "John!"

 "Holy shit!"
-Leah exclaimed as a feeling of dread settled in her stomach.
+Leah exclaimed.
+A feeling of dread settled in her stomach.

 The trees parted for a huge creature.
 No, huge wasn't right.
 Massive, gigantic, and enormous worked better.
-It was walking on all fours as it moved next to Matt where it stood up on its hind legs.
+It was walking on all fours as it moved next to Matt where it stood up on its hind legs and towered over everyone.
 Its fur was like liquid obsidian, sliding over his muscle and bone, with hands larger than catcher's mitts.
 Each digit had a talon that curled menacingly.
 The werewolf also had a distinct scent.
-It was wild and off putting, which certainly should give them warning if they were in the area.
+It was wild and off putting, which certainly should give warning if they were in the area.

 This monster was Leah's worst nightmare come true.
 The rest of her pack apparently shared her assessment.
-They all remained quiet, just stared up at him.
+They stared up at him.
 Leah glanced at Edward and Jasper who exchanged wary looks.

 "This is John."
 Matt patted the werewolf's arm.
 "He was bitten about fifty years ago when we were attacked by werewolves."

 "So, what if we come across one of them?"
-Paul stared at John.
+Paul stared at John in wonder.

 "Fight them the same way you would a vampire."
 Niko flashed a harsh smile at Edward and Jasper.
 "Go for the limbs and avoid their bite.
 If you get in a pinch, go for the throat.
 Since we have sharp claws ourselves, it's a good place to hit them.
 The throat bleeds easily if you cut deep enough.
 It will take them a moment to recover."
 Niko pointed toward John's chest.
 "The heart is their most vulnerable place.
 However, they usually run on all fours which make it hard to hit them there.
 It's also covered with layers of skin and muscle as well as bone."

-"So we should aim for the heart," Aaron asked.
+"So we should aim for the heart, right?"
+Aaron asked.
 "That's a definite kill shot."

 "Yeah, but they know this too, so they won't leave themselves open.
 I recommend only taking that chance if you are certain you can hit it there."

-Aaron simply nodded and Leah had a bad feeling.
+Aaron nodded, and Leah had a bad feeling.
 He'd been out for blood since his brother went missing.
-She just hoped that he wasn't so blinded by vengeance that the rest of the pack couldn't depend on him.
+She hoped that he wasn't so blinded by vengeance that the rest of the pack couldn't depend on him.

 "We think they might have taken an interest in your pack," Matt explained.
 "The fact that they have one of your wolves and we haven't heard anything about him means that they are planning something."